javaplus/DockerDojo/labs/build_java.md

 1. **Required Software**: For a [SpringBoot executable jar](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-executable-jar-format.html), only a JDK is necessary.
 1. **Configs**: For our simple SpringBoot we do not have any special configs.
 1. **Application Code**:  Our application, once packaged, consists of a single jar file that needs copied into the image.
-You do not have to build the application for this lab, but instead you will pull the already built jar file from [Artifactory]() where the packaged jar has already been published.
+You do not have to build the application for this lab, but instead you will pull the already built jar file from https://github.com/javaplus/CloudAppsDemo/raw/master/target/cloud-app-1.jar where the packaged jar has already been uploaded.
 A common location and naming convention is to just put the jar in the **/usr/app/** directory and call it **app.jar**.
 1. **Startup Command**:  Our app will just require the **java -jar <path_to_jar/jarname.jar>** to start the applicaiton

 **Getting Started**